 Students for whom English is a Second Language: If you are a non-native English speaker and think you may have trouble in this course due to language difficulties, please see me as soon as possible to make any necessary special arrangements.
-If you think you may need to use a dictionary for in-class exams, you must ask to have your dictionary checked by me or one of the GEs prior to the exam.
+If you think you may need to use a dictionary for in-class exams, you must ask to have your printed dictionary checked by me or one of the GEs prior to the exam.
 Electronic dictionaries are not permitted.

 Academic Honesty: All work submitted in this course must be your own.
-Violations (cheating on exams, turning in work that is not your own, etc.) will be taken seriously, and will be noted on student disciplinary records.
+Violations (such as cheating on exams, using a friend's iClicker to respond for them in their absence, etc.) will be taken very seriously, and are noted on student disciplinary records.
 If you are caught cheating, you will receive a 0 on the assignment; you may also receive a failing grade for the course.
-If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant portion of the course.
+If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.
 For more information, see the UO web site regarding student conduct, http://dos.uoregon.edu/conduct.